Annapurna region trek offers easiest to hardest trekking routes with the combination of beautiful nature, native culture, and wilderness adventure.

-The popular Annapurna region trek is Jomsom, Annapurna Circuit.
-Annapurna Base Camp, Annapurna foothills, Sikles, Lamjung, Dhaulagiri, Upper Mustang and around Pokhara.
+The popular trekking destinations in the Annapurna region are Jomsom, Annapurna Circuit, Annapurna Base Camp, Annapurna foothills, Sikles, Lamjung, Dhaulagiri circuit, Upper Mustang Lo-manthang trek, and around Pokhara.
 The best time to visit is during spring and autumn; however, unlike other parts of Nepal, one can trek even during the monsoon months.

 Regardless of the trek that is chosen, it is most likely that Pokhara will either be the starting or the ending point of your trek.
-Pokhara has located 200 km. west of Kathmandu and can be reached by road.
+Pokhara has located 200 km. west of Kathmandu and can be reached by road and flight.
 There are a number of tourist buses that are available daily both from Kathmandu and Chitwan.

 All of the communities, particularly the Gurungs, are famed for their cultural performances, which can easily be seen while trekking in the region.
 Many villages along the trails will arrange performances for trekkers during the main seasons.

-As with most of the trekking areas in Nepal, the best times to visit are during spring and autumn.
+Like the other trekking area in Nepal, the Annapurna region is also best for trekking during spring and autumn.
 Spring is the time for Rhododendrons while the clear blue skies can only be seen during October and November, after the monsoon.
 At these times, the weather is generally mild and there is little rainfall.
 Unlike other parts of Nepal, the monsoon, from June to September, is the ideal time to visit parts of this region that falls in the rain shadow.
-In particular, the upper Mustang is the perfect destination during the rainy season.
+In particular, the Upper Mustang Trek is the perfect destination during the rainy season.
 The winter months provide good trekking conditions throughout the foothills but some of the higher passes will be closed due to snow.

 Most of the Annapurna region trek routes are well serviced by tea houses for most of their length.
-This is particularly true for the most popular treks like the Jomsom trek, the Annapurna Circuit, and Annapurna Base Camp treks.
+This is particularly true for the most popular treks like the Jomsom trek, the Annapurna Circuit for 13 days, and the Annapurna Base Camp treks for 8 days.

 Trekkers should be aware, however, that there is always the risk of being stranded by bad weather or injury/sickness between teahouses, particularly in the more remote parts of the trek.
 A good example is on the Annapurna Circuit trail where there is little or no shelter available for most of the day and some trekkers have been caught unprepared for bad weather and altitude problems.